Please support democracy

 Key Facts About Canada’s Undemocratic Big Money Political Donation and Loan Rules, and How to Stop the Unethical Influence of Big Money in Canadian Politics

-The rules in Canada for donations and loans to political parties are unfair, undemocratic, corrupting and rigged in favour of a few wealthy voters, wealthy candidates, the big parties and Canada’s Big Banks
+The rules in Canada for donations and loans to political parties are unfair, undemocratic, corrupting and rigged in favour of a few wealthy voters, wealthy candidates, the big parties and Canada’s Big Banks, and is essentially a legalized bribery system

 The only way to stop the unethical influence of big money donations and loans is to prohibit big money donations and loans